aknot242/deploy-controller-lab-docs/README.md

 How to Use
 ------------

-To use this playbook just run this command.
+To use this playbook just run these commands:

 1. SSH Into the Ansible instance in the UDF blueprint
 2. Run `git clone <this repo>`
 3. Run `cd deploy-controller-lab-docs`
 4. Run `ansible-playbook master.yml -e @vars/all_vars.yml -i hosts/udf`

 Requirements
 ------------